autogluon/autogluon/docs/tutorials/text_prediction/multimodal_text.md

 ![Preprocessing](https://autogluon-text-data.s3.amazonaws.com/figures/preprocess.png)
 :width:`600px`

-## How to combine with traditional tabular models?
+## How does this compare with TabularPredictor?

-In real-world applications, we may combine the pretrained NLP model and the classical tabular models like LightGBM or CatBoost.
-While the model offered in `TextPredictor` is a single model, you can further combine it with other classic tabular models via `TabularPredictor`.
-For such usage, you can refer to ":ref:`sec_tabularprediction_text_multimodal`"  for more details.
+Note that `TabularPredictor` can also handle data tables with text, numeric, and categorical columns, but it uses an ensemble of many types of models and may featurize text. `TextPredictor` instead directly fits individual Transformer neural network models directly to the raw text (which are also capable of handling additional numeric/categorical columns).
+We generally recommend TabularPredictor if your table contains mainly numeric/categorical columns and TextPredictor if your table contains mainly text columns, but you may easily try both and we encourage this.
+In fact, `TabularPredictor.fit(..., hyperparameters='multimodal')` will train a TextPredictor along with many tabular models and ensemble them together.
+Refer to the tutorial ":ref:`sec_tabularprediction_text_multimodal`"  for more details.

 ## Other Examples

-You may go to https://github.com/awslabs/autogluon/tree/master/examples/text_prediction to check other examples for TextPredictor, including the script to train a model on the complete book price prediction dataset.
+You may go to https://github.com/awslabs/autogluon/tree/master/examples/text_prediction to explore other TextPredictor examples, including scripts to train a TextPredictor on the complete book price prediction dataset.